highlight/highlight/docs-content/getting-started/2_frontend-backend-mapping.md

 3. For debugging the backend SDK of your choice, in order to debug, we suggest enabling verbose logging.
 For example, in Go, add `highlight.SetDebugMode(myLogger)`

-4. If all else fails, please send us an email at support@highlight.io or join the #support channel on our [discord](https://discord.gg/yxaXEAqgwN).
+4. If all else fails, please email us at support@highlight.io or join the #support channel on our [discord](https://discord.gg/yxaXEAqgwN).